Dorothy Hoffman: American Vacuum Society

-In 1974 she became the first woman to be elected President of American Vacuum Society and the first woman to serve as president of any scientific society in the USA.
+In 1974 she became the first woman to be elected president of American Vacuum Society and the first woman to serve as president of any scientific society in the US.

 After her retirement, she continued to volunteer at American Vacuum Society.
 In 1993 she started the effort to put together a reference handbook for vacuum scientists and engineers to commemorate the 40th anniversary of the society.
 This resulted in publication of the popular "Handbook of Vacuum Science and Technology" by Academic Press, of which she is the lead co-editor.

 In 2002, the American Vacuum Society established the Dorothy M. and Earl S. Hoffman student award "to recognize and encourage excellence in continuing graduate studies in the sciences and technologies of interest to AVS."